Aloshi/EmulationStation/THEMES.md

 Components
 ==========
 A theme is made up of components, which have various types.
 At the moment, the only type is `image`.
-Components can be nested for your own organization.
 Components are rendered in the order they are defined - that means you'll want to define the background first, a header image second, etc.

 The "image" component